smorrrs/Shadow-Tactics-Resources/state_of_the_game.md

 I've classified the obtainability of WR for each level into the following categories:
 * OBTAINABLE: REFINE - WR uses teleports and can clearly be optimized.
-* OBTAINABLE: ADD TP - WR doesn't use teleports and a teleport route saving time over NMG is known to be possible (it just hasn't been executed).
+* OBTAINABLE: ADD TP - WR doesn't use teleports and a teleport route saving time over NMG is thought to be possible (it just hasn't been executed).
 * OPTIMIZED: TP - WR uses teleports and is solid.
 Beating it will require exceptional skill or a new discovery.
 * OPTIMIZED: NO TP - WR doesn't use teleports and teleports don't save time over the NMG WR as far as I can tell.
 Beating it will require exceptional skill or a new discovery.